Trombone: 19th-century wind bands

-Wind bands began during the French Revolution of 1791 and have always included trombones.
-They became more established in the 19th century and included circus bands, military bands, brass bands (primarily in the UK), and town bands (primarily in the US).
+Wind bands began being created during the French Revolution of 1791 and have always included some form of trombones.
+These instruments became more established in the 19th century and included circus bands, military bands, brass bands (primarily in the United Kingdom), and town bands (primarily in the United States).
 Some of these, especially military bands in Europe, used rear-facing trombones with the bell pointing behind the player's left shoulder.
 These bands played a limited repertoire that consisted mainly of orchestral transcriptions, arrangements of popular and patriotic tunes, and feature pieces for soloists (usually cornetists, singers, and violinists).
-A notable work for wind band is Berlioz's 1840 Grande symphonie funèbre et triomphale, which uses a trombone solo for the entire second movement.
+A notable work for wind band is Berlioz's 1840 Grande symphonie funèbre et triomphale, which uses a trombone solo for the entirety of its second movement.
 Toward the end of the 19th century, trombone virtuosi began appearing as soloists in American wind bands.
-Arthur Pryor, who played with the John Philip Sousa band and formed his own band, was one of the most famous of these trombonists.
+Arthur Pryor, who had played in the John Philip Sousa band and eventually formed his own band, was one of the most famous of these 19th century trombonists.